-Loss prevention is a very real challenge for retailers.
+This Loss Prevention: A Comprehensive Guide for Retailers recognizes that loss prevention is a very real challenge for retailers.
 Shrinkage is a problem that costs retailers billions of dollars every year.
 Yet businesses are using tools and technologies to prevent shrink less and less.

-If you consider the loss associated with shrink, it’s often two-fold: Not only are you losing the capital that you invested to attain that product, but you’re also missing out on the potential revenue the product could have generated with a sale.
+The loss associated with shrink is two-fold: You lose the capital you invested to attain that product, and you’re missing out on the potential revenue the product could have generated with a sale.
 Not to mention the indirect effects stockouts have on your business, hurting customer perception of your brand and potentially pushing shoppers to your competitors.

-That’s why we’ve put together this comprehensive guide to loss prevention for retailers, including the main causes of shrink and what you can do about it.
+That’s why we’ve put together this comprehensive loss prevention guide for retailers, including the main causes of shrink and what you can do about it.

 |Where to Start with Retail Loss Prevention|